Shoalhaven City Council and local police worked to mitigate heavy traffic congestion at the region’s most popular beach on the weekend.

 “Without them it would have been a very different story and most likely gridlock would have resulted.”

-At the next ordinary council meeting this month, councillors will discuss a more permanent solution to the problem.
+At the next ordinary council meeting, councillors will discuss a more permanent solution to the problem.

 However, council staff are satisfied with current measures in placed to ease the traffic problems.